 Cell Phones, Digital Cameras, iPods & Other Electronics

-Cellular phones are not to be used in class.
+Cellular phones are not to be used in class UNLESS the student has been given permission by the teacher.
 When a parent or guardian has an emergency where they must contact a student during school time, the parent or guardian should phone the school office, explain that it is an emergency, and the student will be called from class.

 Food is available in the lounge before school, at recess, and at lunch.
 A well-balanced selection of food is available at reasonable prices, as part of the healthy food choices initiative.
 We expect that students will behave in a way that makes the lounge a pleasant and comfortable place for everybody to enjoy.